Milstein-type Schemes for Hyperbolic SPDEs: Preliminaries

 where one can take $B_2=2$ and $B_p=4\sqrt{p}$ for $p\in(2,\infty)$. \end{theorem}

 If the semigroup considered is the identity, the classical \emph{Burkholder--Davis--Gundy inequalities} are recovered.
 In this case, the inequality remains valid in the absence of a supremum, and is referred to as \emph{Itô's isomorphism}. \begin{proof} The contractive case with the norm of $g$ in $L^p(\Omega;L^2(0,T;\LHX))$ follows from \cite{HausSei}.
 Via a scaling argument, this can be extended to the quasi-contractive case.
-Minkowski's integral inequality in $L^{p/2}(\Omega)$ allows us to further estimate the norm of $g$ by
+The admissibility of the constants is explained in \cite[p.~2068]{KliobaVeraar24Rate}.
+Lastly, noting that $\frac{p}{2}\ge 1$, Minkowski's integral inequality allows us to further estimate the norm of $g$ by